 - Consider dollar cost averaging when you buy stocks – although I believe making lump sum purchases are usually best.

 - Diversify your equity investments – this is where ETFs can provide built-in diversification.

 - As you diversify your holdings, keep a long-term investment timeline for your stocks.
 Think in years or decades (not months) as part of a long-term buy and hold and buy some more approach!

 Without any further delays – beyond those all-in-one ETFs above – here are some of my favourite ETFs to buy and hold and buy some more of!

 Best ETFs built to last for your portfolio

 VTI in your RRSP*

 The Vanguard Total Stock Market Exchange Traded Fund (VTI) invests in more than 3,000 U.S. stocks.
 While you cannot control what the U.S. stock market will do you can control your money management fees, and this ETF has industry-leading rock bottom costs.
-10-year returns on this ETF at the time of this article are close to 8%.
-I consider this ETF an excellent product for your U.S.-dollar RRSP.
+10-year returns on this ETF at the time of this article are outstanding.
+See chart below.

 VXUS in your RRSP*